New Washington State History Revealed

-For over 100 years an unknown collection of artifacts, once kept in the home of a South Whidbey pioneer family, has been revealed.
-The Miller-Brown collection (see video) presents a remarkable outline of an unknown chapter of Washington State history reaching far beyond the Pacific Northwest.
+A collection of over 500 unknown artifacts, kept in the home of a South Whidbey pioneer family for the last century, has been revealed.
+These artifacts represent a remarkable outline of an unknown chapter of Washington State and Pacific Northwest History.

-The artifacts tell the story of a wayward Portuguese whaler who married a “royal” member of the Coast Salish Snohomish Tribe.
-Their story traces how a major tribal village on south Whidbey Island at Sandy Point, became an epicenter of maritime trade in the Puget Sound, a destination of Euro-American settlers, and a home to notable families.
+The artifacts tell the story of a wayward Portuguese whaler Joseph Brown, who married a “high-born” member of the Coast Salish Snohomish Tribe, Mary Shelton.
+Their story traces how a major tribal village on south Whidbey Island at Sandy Point, (formerly Brown’s Point) became an epicenter of early maritime trade in the Puget Sound, a destination of Euro-American settlers, homes for notable families and a tourism destination.

-Equipped with degrees in History and Historic Preservation from Western Washington University, Kyle has pieced together a remarkable outline of cross-cultural events and previously unknown history of the Pacific Northwest dating back to the mid-1800s.
+Equipped with a bachelor and master’s degree in Pacific Northwest History and Historic Preservation she has pieced together a remarkable outline of cross-cultural events and previously unknown history of South Whidbey and the Pacific Northwest.